realme unveils new narzo phones, band in India

-New Delhi, Sep 24 (IANS) Global smartphone brand realme on Friday refreshed its narzo series with the launch of new smartphones -- Anarzo 50A and Anarzo 50i -- along with a new smart band and an entry-level smart TV for the Indian consumers.
+New Delhi: Global smartphone brand realme on Friday refreshed its narzo series with the launch of new smartphones -- Anarzo 50A and Anarzo 50i -- along with a new smart band and an entry-level smart TV for the Indian consumers.

 realme narzo 50A will be available in two variants -- 4GB+64GB priced at Rs 11,499 and 4GB+128GB priced at Rs 12,499.
 While realme narzo 50i will be available in 2GB+32GB priced at Rs 7,499 and 4GB+64GB priced at Rs 8,999.